What is a hosepipe ban?

 - Cleaning other artificial outdoor surfaces using a hosepipe

-These usage restrictions are not meant to prevent legitimate commercial use or prevent customers from using watering cans or buckets.
+These restrictions are not meant to prevent legitimate commercial use or prevent customers from using watering cans or buckets.